 Barclays Online Savings Account Details + Current Rate

 Barclays has only one savings account, the Barclays Online Savings.
-This account offers a solid APY of 0.45% currently and has no minimum deposit requirements to open the account.
-Once the account is open there is also no minimum balance requirements.
+This account offers a solid APY of 0.90% currently and has no minimum deposit requirements to open the account.
+Once the account is open there are no minimum balance requirements to maintain to avoid fees or account closure.
 To get paid interest, however, you will have to maintain an average daily minimum balance of just $1.00.

 Interest is compounded daily and credited monthly to your savings account or an external account.